 A local, environmentally-friendly source

-Our main energy source—biogas—is transported in a dedicated, 8‑mile pipeline from a nearby landfill to fulfill 93% of our paper mill’s needs.
+Our main energy source—biogas—is transported in a dedicated, 8‑mile pipeline from a nearby landfill to fulfill 93% of our paper mill’s thermal energy needs.
 Not only is biogas a renewable energy, it reduces our CO2 emissions by 70,000 tons, or 23,400 compact cars, annually.
 Because of biogas, Rolland Enviro has less environmental impact compared to the North American industry average for uncoated virgin and 100% recycled papers.

 What is biogas?